transdigiware/blockchain/security.md

 ### GDPR
 {: #ibp-security-kubernetes-gdpr}

-In order to be GDPR compliant, do not store PII data on the ledger of any channel.
+In order to be GDPR compliant, it is recommended that you store PII data off chain.

 ## Hyperledger Fabric Security
 {: #ibp-security-kubernetes-fabric}

 Because {{site.data.keyword.blockchainfull_notm}} Platform is based on Hyperledger Fabric, you can leverage the secure features included in a Fabric network.

 - **TLS v1.2 communications** [TLS](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_7.1.0/com.ibm.mq.doc/sy10660_.htm){: external} is embedded in the trust model of Hyperledger Fabric.
 By default, server-side TLS is enabled for all communications using TLS certificates.
 TLS is used to encrypt the communication between your nodes and between your nodes and your applications.
-TLS encryption prevents man-in-the-middle and session hijacking attacks.
+TLS prevents man-in-the-middle and session hijacking attacks.
 All {{site.data.keyword.blockchainfull_notm}} Platform components use TLS to communicate with each other.
-Therefore, blockchain nodes must complete a TLS handshake with other blockchain components and your client applications.

-- **ECDSA authentication:** Fabric uses the cryptographic ECDSA standard to guarantee transaction integrity.
+- **Transaction integrity:** Fabric uses the cryptographic ECDSA standard to guarantee transaction integrity.
 With ECDSA, the transaction originator, such as a client application, signs their message using their private key, and the recipient, such as a peer, uses the originator’s public key to verify the authenticity of the message.
 If a transaction is tampered with on its way to the recipient, the signature verification fails.

 - **Channels:** While Fabric channels are a powerful mechanism for partitioning and isolating data, they also provide the primary foundation for data privacy.
 Only members of the same channel can access the data of this channel.
 To ensure channel security, the channel configuration update policy is configured to define the number of channel operators who need to agree on the channel update request before a channel can be updated.
 Therefore, a clear process must exist for defining the organizations that are allowed to join and update channel.